st8tikratio/Uselessness/node-operations/mk2/sync-check.md

 2. You will need to know your node's IP address, or use localhost, for the following processes
 ```
 ## with BLOCKFROST
+> You must have a Blockfrost API on your node
 Command
 ```
 <node url>/blockfrost/api/v0/blocks/latest